6 Things to Know About the Southeastern Wildlife Exposition

 THERE ARE PEOPLE who appreciate wildlife, and then there are people who should.
 For the former, the Southeastern Wildlife Exposition (SEWE) in Charleston offers a three-day event for nature-loving folks to gather, enjoy beautiful art and demonstrations, and learn more about protecting our Earth’s undeniable need for healthy, varied wildlife.

 If you’re wondering what exactly SEWE is, you’ve come to the right place.
-Here’s everything you need to know if you’re a friend to wildlife and nature and you’re considering heading out to Charleston for the mid-February exposition.

 1. The Vitals

 The Southeastern Wildlife Exposition will be taking place February 16, 17, and 18 in 2018.
 The best part about this exhibition is that it’s not confined to one, stuffy expo center.
 It’s spread out across Charleston (everything is within walking distance), so you can enjoy the city while flitting to and from each event.
 The main locations to know are the Marriott Hotel, Charleston Place, Gaillard Center, Marion Square, and Brittlebank.

 See the map here; if you don’t want to or can’t walk from place to place, your general admission ticket includes free shuttle rides.
 And if you’ve got a VIP badge, you get access to the express shuttles.
 Getting around is easy at SEWE, which makes it completely visitor-friendly.
 The bus routes scoop right through the Marriott Hotel, so no travel stress for you!

 2. The Goods